deeplearning4j/deeplearning4j/continuousdeepbeliefnetwork.md

 layout: default
 ---

-# continuous deep-belief net
+# continuous deep-belief network

-Deep belief networks are composed of binomial neurons; that is, they can only activated with the values one and zero.
+Deep-belief networks are composed of binomial neurons; that is, they can only activated with the values one and zero.
 Continuous deep belief networks accept decimals.
 That is the only difference.

 ### parameters
 Please also see [the multi layer network parameters common to all multi layer networks](../multinetwork.html).